 Because it’s a self-publishing platform, anyone can do it, and many self-made authors have used Amazon to help strengthen their expertise in their particular subject matter.

 You can write about and publish something you feel very passionately about.
 Many of the ebooks I’ve read aren’t very long either – a lot are under 100 pages and very consumable.

 You can use Kindle Direct Publishing (owned by Amazon) to get started.

 9. Join Mechanical Turk

-Amazon Mechanical Turk, or MTurk, is a way to earn small amounts of money, completing easy, mindless tasks.
+Amazon Mechanical Turk, or MTurk, is a way to earn small amounts of money, by completing easy, mindless tasks.

 MTurk is a crowdsourcing marketplace that was created to bridge the gap between what a computer can’t do and what a human can.
-Amazon calls it “Human Intelligence Task.”
+Amazon calls it a “Human Intelligence Task.”

 A Gizmodo review on MTurk said, “If you have a functional cerebral cortex, an internet connection and a few minutes to spare, you can pick up a handful of odd jobs and make a few bucks, pennies and nickels at a time.”